 About Face, by Alan Cooper.
 Tim’s review: “If you’re a designer or a design student, it’s a really powerful book and gets into all the details and ways to address interaction design.”

 The common understanding is that to be successful in today’s digital environment designers need to solve problems while building products that people want and need to use.
 While that may be the core of it, it’s only the core.
 There’s so much more to it these days.
-When we talk about interaction design, designing software products, and today’s rapidly emerging next-gen experiences, designers now need to think about what it means to learn, to adapt, and to change.
+When we talk about interaction design, today’s rapidly emerging next-gen experiences, and the future of product design, designers now need to think about what it means to learn, to adapt, and to change.

 In this episode, Sean and Joe chat with Tim Wood.
-Tim wears a couple hats these days, one as Professor of Industrial Design and Interactive Design at Rochester Institute of Technology (RIT), the other as Design and User Experience Innovation Lead at Corning Inc. Playing in both sandboxes gives Tim the opportunity to engage in the private sector while peering beyond the horizon through the lens of higher education.
+Tim wears a couple hats these days, one as Professor of Industrial Design and Interactive Design at Rochester Institute of Technology (RIT), the other as Design and User Experience Innovation Lead at Corning Inc. Playing in both sandboxes gives Tim the opportunity to engage in the private sector while peering beyond the horizon, to the future of product design, through the lens of higher education.

 Joe [00:01:29] OK.
 So on today’s episode we have a friend of ours, someone we’ve known for a while, Tim Wood, and we wanted to have Tim on to talk about just kind of everything design related to product management, you know, how it works in software development now, and really just all kinds of different topics that we’re going to talk about.
 So Tim, welcome.